ThatOnePhysicist/JapaneseQuizzer/README.md

 # Japanese Quizzer
 Memorization quiz to help with hiragana.
+Quiz framework based on the following tutorial on quiz making. https://www.mikedane.com/programming-languages/python/building-a-quiz/